wjlim/TuxedoProtocolPIPE/README.md

     This script parsing with multiple -i options.
     Inputs arguments are delemited with comma.
     If you have replicates data, then put a same condition name.
+    You can change detail options in "script" by edit template variables